kubernetes/community/committee-steering/governance/annual-reports.md

 - All questions require a response.
 - End users and other members of the community will read these.
 Err on the side of being more explicit than using our upstream shorthand or abbreviations.
-- If there are any private matters that you'd like to discuss as part of the questions, share the document with us at steering-private@kubernetes.io before submitting the pull request.
 - The [questions] can be forked into whatever medium you wish to collaborate with your community: gdocs, hackmd, etc - it will all land back into a pull request at the end.